 Escrow accounts are often required by mortgage lenders to pay property taxes and insurance.
-Lenders review the account annually, but these escrow payment adjustments often result in overcharges that come out of your pocket.
-Errors occur in up to one-third of escrow accounts.
-Mistakes occur for several reasons including inaccurate annual escrow reviews, inexperienced personnel or faulty software.
+Lenders review the account annually, but homeowners are often overcharged for their escrow accounts.
+In fact, errors occur in up to one-third of escrow accounts, and they occur for various reasons such as inaccurate annual escrow reviews, inexperienced personnel or faulty software.
 The EscrowCheck™ audit will determine if you’re paying too much every month and if the lender is holding excess funds in the reserve or “cushion” account.
-Along with the audit report, you will receive a “Lender Refund Letter” to send along with your report to the lender to get a refund for any overcharges.
-Thousands of homeowners have used the EscrowCheck™ independent verification of escrow accounts to uncover mistakes or overcharges.
-Borrowers have received refunds ranging from $500 to $6,000.
+Along with the audit report, you will receive a “Lender Refund Letter” to send to the lender to get a refund for any overcharges.
+Thousands of homeowners have used the EscrowCheck™ independent audit to uncover bank overcharges and have received refunds ranging from $500 to $6,000!

 Jordan Goodman Interviews David I. Ginsburg of Verify My Escrow.